 What is the average dental school debt?

+Take time to research your options so you can find the school that will give you the most bang for your buck.
 You can also look for opportunities to receive scholarships and grants to help you get through school.

 How long does it take to repay dental school loans?

-How do I reduce my dental school debt?
+How to reduce dental school debt

 Dentists have plenty of opportunities to pay down their dental school debt after they’ve graduated.
 It’s even possible to get help from outside sources.